5 steps to safely return to running after pregnancy

 5. PEAK – as you move are you seeing any coning, doming or peaking of your abdominal wall (or as I like to call it ‘the toblerone”).
 This might happen if you are walking or running with a pram ?
 Tune into this and adjust your postural alignment, reduce the load of your pram or even better get assessed before you progress further with this form of exercise.
 Continual pressure on the midline of your core (linea alba) causing peaking can increase diastatis recti.

 Listen.
-Stop & Adjust !
+Stop & Adjust – before running or increasing intensity

 Take account of the above 5 steps before you ramp up your exercise intensity post birth or return to running after pregnancy.
 You need to be aware of each of these point to ensure better function and deeper trust in your “new body” – a body that will be post natal forever.